frida/frida-website/_i18n/en/_docs/messages.md

 by Python:

 {% highlight py %}
-{u'type': u'error', u'description': u'ReferenceError: a is not defined', u'lineNumber': 1}
+{'type': 'error', 'description': 'ReferenceError: a is not defined', 'lineNumber': 1}
 {% endhighlight %}

 Note the `type` field (`error` vs `send`).